Leave a gift in your Will

 Why gifts in Wills are so important to National Star

 Each year more and more young people rely on National Star for support.
-This is because more premature babies are surviving birth, and more children and young adults are surviving major illness and accidents, but living with increasingly complex and profound disabilities.
-As remarkable medical advances and innovations in assistive technology give young people with ever more severe disabilities and injuries the chance of a life, we need to keep investing in better specialist facilities, technology and expertise to ensure we can continue to provide the right specialist environments needed for them to progress, to grow and flourish.
-Young people like Jon.
+More children are living with increasingly complex and profound disabilities thanks to medical advances.
+We need to keep investing in better specialist facilities, technology and expertise to ensure we can continue to provide the right specialist environments needed for them to live life to the full.

 Your Will is your chance to look after the people you love, and we understand this completely.